Lee "Apollo" Adama:

 - Mars Attacks!!.
 After the death of all top U.S. officials, at the end of the movie the President's daughter is apparently in charge of the government.
 Yes, it's a comedy.

-- XXX 2: State of the Union.
-The Secretary of Defense attempts a coup that will wipe out key members of the government during the President's State of the Union address, leaving him in charge.
+- xXx: State of the Union: The Secretary of Defense attempts a coup that will wipe out key members of the government during the President's State of the Union address, leaving him in charge.

-- In Johnny English, villain Pascal Sauvage gets the Queen to abdicate so that he, a descendant of William the Conqueror, is named her successor.
+- Villain Pascal Sauvage gets the Queen to abdicate so that he, a descendant of William the Conqueror, is named her successor.

 - In Stardust, after the king dies, his sons kill each other so the remaining one can take the throne.
 They all end up dead, but Tristan's mother reveals that she is the king's only daughter, meaning that Tristan is the only surviving male heir and thus, the new king.